ARC Document Solutions Inc. (ARC)'s Financial Results Comparing With Spherix Incorporated (NASDAQ:SPEX) | New Business Observer

 |0.00%

-Roughly 60.9% of ARC Document Solutions Inc. shares are held by institutional investors while 2.96% of Spherix Incorporated are owned by institutional investors.
-Insiders held roughly 4.9% of ARC Document Solutions Inc.’s shares.
-Comparatively, insiders own roughly 1.44% of Spherix Incorporated’s shares.
+Institutional investors held 61.7% of ARC Document Solutions Inc. shares and 3.3% of Spherix Incorporated shares.
+ARC Document Solutions Inc.’s share held by insiders are 4.9%.
+Competitively, insiders own roughly 1.44% of Spherix Incorporated’s shares.

 Performance